 Embark on the quest from The Shire in the Powys borderlands, to Mordor in the Black Mountains, stopping en route at places which inspired JRR Tolkien’s landscapes, place names and languages in 'The Lord of the Rings' and 'The Hobbit'.
 After lunch, travel to Mid Wales and Hay-on-Wye, world-renowned literary centre, skip into the alternate reality of Owen Sheers’ novel and feature film 'Resistance', set in the remote Olchon Valley after a 1944 Nazi invasion, before stopping at William Wordsworth’s Tintern Abbey on the way back to Cardiff.

 Explore the cult scene of Cardiff with some of the city’s contemporary writers such as Ifor Thomas, Tessa Hadley, Trezza Azzopardi, Peter Finch, Llwyd Owen, Deborah Kay Davies and John Williams.
 From the broken Maltese family living in Azzopardi’s Tiger Bay, to the criminal webs in Williams’ Cardiff Trilogy, to the Roath-set marital affair from Hadley’s The London Train, 21st century Cardiff offers much to the urban adventurer.
-Followed by dinner at the award-winning The Clink Restaurant at HMP Cardiff.

 Travel through the valley landscapes of South Wales which fuelled the industrial revolution and inspired generations of social activists and artists.
 Passionate works of social commentary by Idris Davies 'The Bells of Rhymney', Lewis Jones and Alun Lewis will be framed against the coal pits, tips and mine owner’s mansions.
 Followed by dinner and a show at the Wales Millennium Centre.